by Natalia Ruiz

 The Author

-Alongside research-driven analysis, Zero Archives draws inspiration from speculative fiction—films, books, and series that have long envisioned life in space.
-By examining these imagined futures, the project reflects on how fiction informs reality, and where design must step in to turn possibility into practice.
+Alongside research-driven analysis, her work draws inspiration from speculative fiction—films, books, and series that have long envisioned life in space.
+By examining these imagined futures, she explores how fiction informs reality, and where design must step in to turn possibility into practice.

 Design expertise: